hernanmd/bytecode-frequency-analysis/README.md

 ## Baseline String

-If you want to add the BytecodeFrequenceAnalysis to your Metacello Baselines or Configurations, copy and paste the following expression:
+If you want to add the BytecodeFrequencyAnalysis to your Metacello Baselines or Configurations, copy and paste the following expression:
 ```smalltalk
 	" ... "
 	spec